 Once the playlist is completed, this record player turns off automatically.
 Further, it has a knob which is used to turn on and off the turntable, also to control the volume—making it easy to use.
 Available in four colors, get your favorite one.

-- Connects with wire
+- Connects with wire and is also wireless

 - 33 1/3 45 RPM records